 If you don't know your enterprise-slug, the list of enterprises you have Settings access to is available at https://github.com/settings/enterprises click the "Settings" button next to the enterprise to configure.

-Confirm that Copilot Metrics API is enabled
+Confirm that Copilot Metrics API and Copilot Usage Metrics are enabled

 In some subscriptions, GitHub may not enable "Enterprise" access and may configure the Copilot Metrics API through Organization settings instead.
 In this case, you can view the Organizations you are able to configure at https://github.com/settings/organizations.
 Click "Settings" next to the organization that has Copilot seats, and choose "Copilot" => "Policies" in the left sidebar.

-linkEnsuring that Organization(s) allow Copilot
+linkEnsuring that Organization(s) allow Copilot Usage Metrics

 Upon activating Copilot for the Enterprise, there is usually at least one Organization automatically enabled, but if you have multiple Organizations in your Enterprise, you likely need to visit those Organizations individually to enable Copilot is enabled.

-After the Organization has Copilot enabled, you must then click on Copilot => Policies and confirm that "Copilot Metrics API" is enabled for this Organization.
+After the Organization has Copilot enabled, you must then click on Copilot => Policies and confirm that "Copilot usage metrics" is enabled for this Organization.
 The process is identical to enabling Copilot Metrics for the Enterprise settings.

 linkGetting Copilot Metrics with Bitbucket, Gitlab or Azure repos